AcidRain9/gonads/README.md

  <h2> Current Task </h2>

- - [ ] Add Multiple Accounts (WIP)
+ - [ ] Check for Submitted Assignments

-      Explore 2d Arrays, Lists, Maps, Sqlite3, MySQL and other methods for temporary or persistant data storage to keep track of students and assignments, I think  sqlite3 will offer good performance and persistant data storage so I will explore it first
+ Improve the parsing logic to check for submitted assignments
  <h2> Note </h2>
- This is a proof of concept, the final implementaion will be done using <b>scrapy-splash</b> instead of selenium
+ This is a proof of concept, the final implementation will be done using <b>scrapy-splash</b> instead of selenium

 <h3> Don't hesitate to contribute :) </h3>